 - On the stovetop, heat a large ovenproof pot with a lid over medium-high heat

-- Add 2 tablespoons olive oil and ½ pound of beef, careful not to crowd the beef, you want it to be very brown, if crowded it won’t brown nicely
+- Dry the beef well with paper towels before browning.
+Add 3 tablespoons olive oil and ½ of the beef, careful not to crowd the beef, you want it to be very brown, if crowded it won’t brown nicely

-- Add onions to the pot, sauté for approximately 4-5 minutes, until softened
+- Return the beef and add the onions to the pot, sauté for approximately 4-5 minutes, until softened

-- Add garlic and tomato paste, cook for 1-2 minutes
+- Create an empty area in the pot and add the garlic and tomato paste, cook for 1-2 minutes

 - Add flour, stir well and cook for 1 minute